braedynl/CSE231-020-SS20/GETTING_STARTED.md

 - Assignment Style: Coding
 - Collaboration: Disallowed

 Projects are larger coding assessments that test your problem-solving abilities with the concepts you learned from the preceding week.
+Projects can be submitted an infinite amount of times before the deadline, and test-cases are provided.

 Collaboration is strictly prohibited.
 Project files are sent to an online system that checks for similarities between other student project files (including ones from past semesters) and numerous websites (e.g. Chegg, StackOverflow, YahooAnswers, etc.).
 If your project is too similar to another source, an academic dishonesty report will be filed with the university, and you will receive a 0% overall course grade (see [FAQ](#FAQ.md)).

 Unlike labs, project test-cases are treated with much more weight.
 You should strive to pass all of them.
 If a test-case is missed, the TA will look for partial credit opportunities.
 The amount of partial credit rewarded is dependent on a number of factors, however (e.g. what kind of mistakes were made, what would be required to fix it, etc.).

 If your _vital_ outputs are correct (i.e. values you could only obtain through an algorithm that had to be developed), but there are small spacing/formatting descrepancies in your output strings, I will recover most, if not all points for the affected test-case(s).
 I'm expecting that most of your output strings are correct.

+Projects must adhere to the [coding standard](CODING_STANDARD.md).
+Some standards may not apply for the first couple of weeks.
+The standards that *do* apply will be listed at the bottom of the procedure PDF, as well as some more details on the grading scheme.
+Points are rewarded by the TAs for following the coding standard.

 ### Exams (45%)